PocketAppZ/Glance/README.md

 ## Intentions
 Glance is the next big step for desktop widgets.
 Glance is a widget application that has many features and settings, so you can customize it to your heart's content while still being lightweight and using a minimal amount of CPU / GPU usage.

-## Features
+## List of Features

+- Battery Widget:
+  - Shows battery percentage
+  - Checks if power source is plugged in or not
+  - Picture changes upon battery activity.
+  - Supports dark / light theme.

+- Time Widget:
+  - Shows the time in HH:MM:SS.
+  - Adjusts with your timezones.
-- A widget to check the current time and date.
+  - Shows the current date.

-- A widget to check if your computer is on battery or charging, and it's current percentage.

-- Lightweight and easy to use!
+  - Supports dark / light theme.

+- Settings:
+  - Change the theme for all widgets.
+  - Other Settings.
+(WIP).

 ### Contributors